 The course is designed to challenge and extend the intellectual capacity of the students, enabling them to solve problems and create solutions.
 This will assist in transforming their cognitive behaviours, promoting the emergence of deepest thinking in the areas of science, mathematics, engineering and technology.
-Tools employed will include web-based Cad software and GeoGebra, as well as 3D printing and digital design in a 3D environment.
+Tools employed will include Fusion 360 3D modelling software, 3D printing, laser cutting, programming using Arduino software, operation of power tools and equipment and putting together design folios for presentation.
 The course builds on the pillars of science, mathematics, engineering and technology to extend students with interesting engineering projects.